apache/nuttx/configs/compal_e99/README.txt

 compal e99 and e88.
 At the time of initial check-in, the following phones were tested:

-* motorolla c155 (compal e99) with the compalram and highram configuration
+* Motorola c155 (compal e99) with the compalram and highram configuration
-* motorolla W220 (compal e88)
+* Motorola W220 (compal e88)
 * The openmoko freerunner baseband(compal e88)

 The patches were made by Alan Carvalho de Assis and Denis Carikli using